acguerr1/imageextraction/README.md

 1. Ensure you have python3 and pip installed.
 2. Install the requirements using `pip install -r requirements.txt`
 3. Once installation is successful, follow the next steps to run the program
+4. If working on windows, please ensure you add the following line to extract_images.py `pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files (x86)\Tesseract-OCR\tesseract.exe'`.
+The path should be where you have installed tesseract-OCR on your windows machine.

 Steps to extract images from PDF:
 1. Add pdf to sample_papers folder